small brown gecko of Canterbury valleys

 Main Threats

-Habitat loss from land development and predation by introduced mammals are the primary threats.
-Also threatened by climate change affecting its dry, rocky habitats.
-Classified as At Risk - Declining, with limited information on population trends.
+Habitat loss from land development and predation by introduced mammals are primary threats.
+Also threatened by climate change affecting dry habitats.

 Population

-A recently described gecko species found in the South Island.
-Classified as At Risk - Declining, with limited information on population trends.
-Nocturnal and rarely seen, making population assessment difficult.
+At Risk - Declining.
+Recently described gecko species found in South Island.
+Limited information on population trends.
+Nocturnal and rarely seen.

 Conservation Status